david-a-redick/dirt/README.md

 `list_dependencies_dirt` - Will run `dirt.sh install ...` for all the dirt packages.

 `fetch` - Download the source code.
-Could be cloning the repo (preferred) or could be a packaged release bundle (tar ball, etc).
+Could be cloning the repo or could be a packaged release bundle (tar ball, etc).

 `verify` - Perform any check sums or gpg signature verifications.